The waitlist is open for the Plant-based Intuitive eating program

 400 mg

 Choline is a new kid on the block when it comes to prenatal nutrition.
-It is a B vitamin that plays a major role in cognition and is necessary for early brain development, communication between cells, and gene expression.
+It is a B vitamin that plays a major role in cognitive health and is necessary for early brain development, communication between cells, and gene expression.
 Some evidence indicates that low plasma choline levels are associated with neural tube defects.

 Zinc